Schattenbrot/mini-block/README.md

   - Styles are missing.
   - centralized fetching (happens all over the place inside of components instead of functions)
   - Check again for Delete after cors is fixed (in components/home/PostListItem.jsx for some stupid reason)
   - create useInput component to make it reuseable.
-(Not needed now ... but great practise)
+(Not needed now ... but great practice)

 ## License